ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

 >
 > &mdash; The Joys of the Craft, Mythical Man-Month, Brooks, 1975

-The quote above from Frederick Brooks struck me when I was reading *Mythical Man-Month*.
-The way he describes the art of programming as building castles in the air, as if you're a wizard conjuring thought-stuff from mere incantations reflects how magical I see programming even up to this day.
-Another reason is that he likened a programmer to a poet, and this brought back some memories of my undergraduate years.
+The quote from Frederick Brooks struck me when I was reading *Mythical Man-Month*.
+The way he describes the art of programming as building castles in the air&mdash; as if you're a wizard conjuring thought-stuff from mere incantations&mdash; reflects how magical I see programming even up to this day.[^2] Another reason is that he likened a programmer to a poet, and this brought back some memories of my undergraduate years.

 In hindsight, I may have been looking for a semblance of craftsmanship early on when I was an undergrad.
 I joined [Heights](https://heights-ateneo.org/), an